dsbaars/vagrant-pxe/README.md

 (Source: https://docs.vagrantup.com/v2/networking/public_network.html)

-The folder PXE wil be the TFTP-server root.
+The folder PXE will be the TFTP-server root.

 Requirements
 ------------